HlawuMaswanganyi/stub-library/README.md

 ## Possible improvements

 - Maybe no need to add multiple template/statement type handlers, but I wanted you to see my big thinking.
 Don't miss my humility here!
-- Maybe the table could be all together generated on the library with no need to pass a table element id.
-But I am not sure that would have been best?
-Because we would have to add it at the end of the body element and the user would have to deal with position and styling it to place it where they want it.
-- Remove duplicate line items or simply sum up the figure for those.

 ## Proud of